-While network providers have got a little better in recent years, chances are the router delivered from your supplier isn't going to be top shelf.
-It's going to have limited range, stability and performance and, simply put, that is where investing in one of the best wireless routers of 2022 comes in.
+While network providers have got a little better in recent years, chances are the default router delivered from your supplier isn't going to be top-shelf.
+It's going to have limited range, stability and performance and, simply put, that is where investing in one of the best wireless routers of 2023 comes in.

 Whether you're after the best gaming router or the best router for 4K video streaming, upgrading your home WiFi hardware can make a big difference to your internet speeds and stability.
 Even if you have one of the best laptops around, if you don't have one of the very best wireless routers installed in your home then you run the risk of missing out on features and functionality that you might need – not to mention improved Wi-Fi coverage.